licit-lab/Open-SymuVia/README.md

 # Open-SymuVia

+**Note**:
+This repository is an archive: For recent relases and more information, please visit: [licit-lab/symuvia](https://github.com/licit-lab/symuvia)

 **Open-SymuVia** is an open-source traffic simulator.
 It compounds of:
 - a dynamic microscopic traffic simulator based on the kinematic wave model with a Lagrangian resolution,